-If, during the study, we have concerns about your safety or the safety of others, we will inform your care team.
+If, during the study, we have concerns about your child's safety or the safety of others, we will inform their care team.

-If, during the study, you disclose information about any current or future illegal activities, we have a legal obligation to report this and will therefore need to inform the relevant authorities.
+If, during the study, you or your child disclose information about any current or future illegal activities, we have a legal obligation to report this and will therefore need to inform the relevant authorities.

-If, during the study, concerns arise regarding your clinical care we will flag this with the Chief Investigator who will then liaise with your care team.
+If, during the study, concerns arise regarding your child's clinical care we will flag this with the Chief Investigator who will then liaise with your child's care team.